User GuideUser Guide

 - Expanding sections.
 Thsese are used to group rarely used settings or other items.

 Note the tabs under your username.
-As a member these provide access to the main features of the system:
+As a student or member these provide access to the main features of the system:

 Your Summary tab tries to give you the most relevant information to help avoid having to navigate manually.
 For example, if you have no bookings in the system, it will provide a link to make a new booking.
 Or if you have a booking and it's around the current time, it will show the option to book out the flight.
 And if you're booked out on a flight, it provides a quick way to book in your flight details.
 To start with, your instructor might do all this for you, but depending on the school, you may be responsible for booking out and booking back in.